AaronBray/AaronBray.github.io/_posts/2025-09-30-Chocolate_Factory.md

 ![img]({{ '/assets/images/wonka/1-wonka.png' | relative_url }}){: .center-image }
 <br>

-## Running our Nmap scan with the -sCV flag shows us where to find "the key"
+## Running our Nmap scan with the -sCV flag
-## Here we can see text that shows us the directory path of the secret key
+## We can see the directory path of the secret key
 ![img]({{ '/assets/images/wonka/2-wonka.png' | relative_url }}){: .center-image }
 <br>